iddumied/minx/README.markdown

 fail-save or even that they are tested.
 Currently, there is no testing except the .asm files running!

+There is a bugfix-commit for a jump-opcode tagged 'v0.0.3-jump-bugfix'.
+You really should apply this commit if you use v0.0.3 !

 ## Additional notes

 If you define the macro DESTROY_MY_APPLICATION when compiling, you use Sony-like